 Higher interest costs.
 When you amortize a mortgage indirectly, the money which will be used to pay off your mortgage sits in a 3a account until you reach the age at which your assets can be withdrawn (5 years ahead of legal retirement age).
 Because the debt is not paid off over the mortgage term, you pay the full annual interest every year in the term.

 Less 3a retirement savings.
 Annual limits on the amount of money which can by contributed to the 3a category are relatively low, especially for employees who subscribe to a pension fund.
-If you tie up all or most of your 3a contribution allowance in a mortgage, you will no longer be able to effectively use this category for retirement saving.
-If you want to save money to supplement your pension fund and social security, you will have to either save using regular savings solutions or 3b retirement saving solutions – neither of which are tax privileged – or indirectly amortize your mortgage using a non-tax-privileged 3b solution.
+If you tie up all or most of your pillar 3a allowance in a mortgage, you will not be able to effectively use this category for retirement saving.
+Closing any possible gaps in your Old Age and Survivors Insurance (OASI) and occupational pension fund (pillar 2a) can help to balance the absence of 3a retirement savings.
+Using non-tax-privileged retirement saving solutions (pillar 3b solutions, for example) to compensate for the absence of 3a retirement savings nullifies part of the tax benefit of indirect amortization because while you save taxes on your mortgage, you pay taxes on your retirement savings.

 Whether direct or indirect amortization is the best solution for you depends primarily on your tax situation and how your taxes compare to total interest charged on your mortgage.
-If you already claim a lot of tax deductions and the tax savings you could get are lower than the amount you would spend on interest, direct amortization may be the better solution.
-If you spend a lot of money on taxes, the tax benefits of indirect amortization can make up for the extra interest you pay.
+If you already claim a lot of tax deductions and the tax savings you could get are lower than the amount which you would spend on mortgage interest, direct amortization may be the better solution.
+If your taxes are high, the tax benefits of indirect amortization can make up for the extra interest you pay by carrying your mortgage debt.